zstoebs/site/content/projects/quad-build/index.md

 # Lessons
 Building a drone is easy, getting it to fly is hard.
 Soldering, plugging, and fixing hardware to the frame is like legos.
 Flashing the flight OS onto the Raspberry Pi + Navio2 flight controller is no problem.
 Finding a functioning ground control software from this century = yikes.
 Then you just have to pray that it's compatible with your flight controller.

 On a side note, this drone is deceptively big.
-Although I'm not an expert aerospace engineer, I deduce that getting big things to fly is much more of hassle than for small things, especially if you live in an apartment in the city.
+Although I'm not an expert aerospace engineer, I deduce that getting big things to fly is much more of a hassle than for small things, especially if you live in an apartment in the city.

 One super fun takeaway: learning how components connect to the whole quad, how they communicate with each other, and how a full-fledged cyberphysical system can come together was extremely rewarding.

 # Future
 Off and on, I may try to get this quad flying.
 However, it will likely remain a trophy of my first foray into quads, and also a testament to my initial learning curve.
 As I've hinted at many times, I soon intend to follow a smaller, cheaper build.
-Most importantly, I'm excited to take what I learned here and apply broadly it to other hardware projects.
+Most importantly, I'm excited to take what I learned here and apply it broadly to other hardware projects.

 # References